-Have you ever heard of a Christmas Tree Stand Box?
-What is it?
-It's sort of like a tree collar.**

-```

-Have you ever heard of a Christmas Tree Stand Box?
-I've been wanting to make one ever since I saw the Scrap Wood Crate Christmas Tree Stand my friend Kim made a couple of years ago.
-I recently shared her project on my Facebook page and it really got me inspired to finally tackle this alternative to a Christmas tree skirt project!
+I've wanted to make one since I saw the Scrap Wood Crate Christmas Tree Stand my friend Kim made a couple of years ago.
+I recently shared her project on my Facebook page, inspiring me to tackle this alternative to a Christmas tree skirt project!
 Oh, and there's a bonus feature of my Christmas Tree Box!
 It folds FLAT for storage.
 All the details ahead. . .

-Four Equal Sides make up the Christmas Tree Stand Box
+Four Equal Sides Make Up The Christmas Tree Stand Box

 Easy peasy!
 Four sides make a box.
 I could have stopped there, but I wanted to give it more detail—I made mine a few days after I saw Kim's and didn't realize I was practically copying her style.
-You know what they say about "imitation and flattery”.
+You know what they say about "imitation and flattery."

 This is where my Christmas tree box is a little different.
 I wanted it to be collapsible and store flat 11 months out of the year.

-Do you love it?
-I do.
-I’ve never really been a fan of Christmas tree skirts because all the packages mess it up.
-Granted, when all the packages get placed under the tree, the Christmas tree box may not be as visible, but I'm so glad I made this project.
-I am a little uncertain if the box and tree will fit in the living room corner.
-I should have re-read Kim's post and followed her lead with the BUCKET idea–instead of my original Christmas tree stand!
-Then I could have made the box slightly smaller.
+Granted, the Christmas tree box may not be as visible when all the packages get placed under the tree, but I'm so glad I did this project.
+I wonder if the TV and tree will fit in the living room corner.
+I should have re-read Kim's post and followed her lead with the BUCKET idea--instead of my original Christmas tree stand!
+Then, I could have made the box slightly smaller.

 How do you disguise your Christmas tree stand?